noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.1.

 A figure showing the amount of non-native invertebrates and algae found in rocky intertidal sites in Southern California; the eight sites in Channel Islands National Marine Sanctuary are highlighted by the black box.
-Figure: Blanchette et al. 2015.
+Figure credit: Blanchette et al. 2015.

 ### Details